 To overcome this limitations, I decided to use multiple configurations for OpenVPN, I wanted some flexibility on my side, offering multiple configurations of a VPN termination: one for TCP and one for UDP.
 I want to share some implementation notes that might save some time for whoever wants the same setup:

-- TCP subnets must be separated from UDP subnets (I use a /16 for each one; take a look at IANA Reserved addresses and plan accordingly);
+- TCP subnets must be separated from UDP subnets (I use a /24 for each one; take a look at IANA Reserved addresses and do your math);

 - You can use the same tun adapter for both servers at the same time.